dhis2/dhis2-docs/src/developer/web-api/metadata.md

     POST /api/icons

-It expects a payload containing the icon key, description, keywords and the file resource to be linked to the data.
+It expects a payload containing the icon key, description, list of keywords and the file resource uid to be linked to the data.

 ```json
 {